jameskong098/cs103a-cpa01/README.md

 Student: James Kong

-This projects analyzes the US National Crime Dataset from 1991 to 2020.
+This project analyzes the US National Crime Dataset from 1991 to 2020.
 The questions to be answered are:

 Question 1: Has black hate crime violence gone down since 1991 or increased?